 16 – Rieti

 According to the legend, the ancient town of Rieti was founded by a divinity named Rea, sometime around the 9th century BC.
 What is certain, is that Rieti dates back to before the foundation of Rome, hence there is much history to be discovered here.
-While only a few ancient ruins remain, there are many medieval buildings to marvel in the old town, including Rieti Cathedral.
+While only a few ancient ruins remain, there are many medieval buildings to marvel at in the old town, including Rieti Cathedral.

 In Piazza San Rufo, you’ll find Italy’s belly button.
 A small round monument marks the spot that represents the exact center of Italy.
 This title is however also claimed by another town, Narni, therefore causing a rivalry between the two.